wso2/docs-is/en/docs/extend/federation/write-a-custom-federated-authenticator.md

 # Write a Custom Federated Authenticator

-It is possible to use the extension points available in the WSO2 Identity Server to create custom federated authenticators.
+It is possible to use the extension points available in WSO2 Identity Server to create custom federated authenticators.

 ---